SvenGarson/pong/working/working_notes.md

   + How to make builds for different platforms?
   + How to test the game?

-## Code
-- Use a linter
-- Implement testing and development build flags - Through executable arguments?

 ## Finalizing
 - Fixed aspect ratio i.e. virtual sized rendering
 - Fix the sync issue